itsMorteza/mmdetection-sensor-fusion/README.md

 # Sensor Fusion Operators for the OpenMMLab Detection Toolbox
 ## Introduction
-This repository contains the sensor fusion operators for the OpenMMLab Detection Toolbox.
-The sensor fusion operators are used to fuse the detection results from different sensors, such as RGB camera, LiDAR  (early and mid level fusion).
+This repository contains the early and mid level sensor fusion operators for the OpenMMLab Detection Toolbox.
+The sensor fusion operators are used to fuse the detection results from different sensors, such as RGB camera, LiDAR. the fusion operators that are implemented in this repository are:
+- [1] Addition
+- [2] Concatenation
+- [3] Multiplication
+- [4] Bilateral Guided Fusion
+- [5] Multi-modal Factorized Bilinear Pooling
 ## Installation
 For installation follow the instructions in the [get started](./docs/en/get_started.md) file.
 ## Supported Dataset and Data Preprocessing